ramseyharrison/s-expressions/README.md

 # scheme s expressions in C++

-parser and object representation for s expressions representing scheme syntax.
+parser and object representation for s expressions corresponding to scheme syntax.

 As of now there are three types of atoms :
 1. integers